nlivaic/OAuth2OpenIdConnect/readme.md

 ### Hybrid Flow

+- Open Id Connect only.
 - Similar to authorization code flow, but identity token is returned alongside authorization code via the front-channel.
 Authorization code is still exchanged via the back-channel for the identity token.
 Both identity tokens are then compared for equality, this way attacks are mitigated.
 - Downside here is the identity token is received via the front-channel, potentially leaking personally identifiable information.
 Another downside is the client-side implementation of attack mitigation is more complex to implement, while with authorization code flow the client only has to generate a PKCE code verifier.
 - Conclusion: even though the hybrid flow is a secure option, rather use authorization code for ease of use.

+### Client flow

+- machine to machine

 ### Open Points